 Day 9: Curi-Cancha Reserve + Monteverde Art House

-Morning: Visit the Curi-Cancha Reserve, a hotspot for Resplendent Quetzals and over 200 other bird species.
+Spend the morning at Curi-Cancha Reserve, a hotspot for resplendent quetzals and more than 200 other bird species.
 Book a guided tour in advance to secure your time slot.

 Brilliantly red and green colored bird is the Resplendent Quetzal, one of the most sought after birds of Costa Rica.